 This page explains when and why we collect personal information about people who visit and interact with our website, how we use it and how we keep it secure.

 We take great care with any information we receive from you and are constantly looking at ways we can improve what we do so we may change the content on this page from time to time.
 Please check this page occasionally to ensure that you’re happy with any changes.
 By using our website, you’re agreeing to be bound by our policy.

 As previously mentioned some of the staff who work at the JWMDRC look after this website, its content and send out the newsletter.
-The JWMDRC is part of the Institute of Genetic Medicine which, in turn is part of the Faculty of Medicine at Newcastle University in the UK.
-We are based at the Centre for Life, Central Parkway, Newcastle upon Tyne, NE1 3BZ.
+The JWMDRC is part of the Institute of Translational and Clinical Research which is part of Newcastle University in the UK.
+We are physically based at the Centre for Life, Central Parkway, Newcastle upon Tyne, NE1 3BZ.

 We obtain information about you, for example, when you contact us to tell us about an event or a job vacancy you would like advertising or if you sign up to receive one of our monthly newsletters, we need this information to be able to interact with you.

 Like millions of other websites, we use Google Analytics to find out about where visitors to our website go to and where isn’t being visited so much.

 The personal information we collect includes your name, address, email address, IP address, and information regarding what pages are accessed and when.

 We use (process) your information to: